Student-centric advice and objective recommendations

 Don’t miss: Scholarships360’s free scholarship search tool

-Although you’ll typically need an official transcript, there are a few situations where you can just submit an unofficial one.
-Oftentimes, high school internships and summer jobs will only require your GPA or an unofficial transcript.
-Some scholarships may also accept an unofficial one, or only require an official transcript upon awarding you the scholarship.
-That being said, always make sure to triple-check the requirements.
-Accidentally submitting an unofficial transcript would be a disappointing caveat to disqualify you from the running.
+Although you’ll typically need an official transcript, there are a few situations where you can submit an unofficial one.
+Many high school internships and summer jobs will only require your GPA or an unofficial transcript.
+Some scholarships may also accept an unofficial transcript, or only require an official transcript to verify your information after awarding you the scholarship.

 How to get a copy of your transcript